A record of how a private system became a public one.

 My career accelerates.
 The emotional return diminishes.
 Each new level brings more stress, more pressure, more complexity—but never more meaning.

-I feel it viscerally: the magnitude of effort keeps increasing while the emotional reward flatlines.
+The magnitude of effort keeps increasing while the emotional reward flatlines.

 RADIX becomes the only place where energy doesn't feel wasted.
+I'm searching for something, but it doesn't reveal itself yet.

 This is where most books quietly die.